QuiltMC/developer-wiki/wiki/misc/world_types/en.md

 If your mod completely overhauls Minecraft's worldgen, you'll likely want to create a custom worldtype to offer users the option to use your worldgen or MC's vanilla worldgen.
 Now, what is a custom worldtype you may ask?
 World types define world generation options for Minecraft worlds.
 They let you change the make-up of your Minecraft worlds by configuring how world generation behaves.

+Some examples of world types already built into MC are "Amplified", "Super Flat", "Single Biome", and "Large Biomes".

 ---

 Here is where you specify which dimensions your world preset will apply to.
 In `"dimension"`, a `"minecraft:overworld"` object is required.